Theory of functional principal component analysis for discretely observed data: Introduction

-However, estimating mean and covariance only reflects the smoothness nature of functional data but leaves the infinite dimensionality out of consideration.
-Due to the decaying eigenvalues, covariance operators for functional random objects are non-invertible and consequently, regularization is needed in models involving inverse problem with functional covariates, including functional linear regression (FLR) \citep{yao2005aos, hall2007methodology, yuan2010reproducing}, functional generalized linear model (fGLM) \citep{muller2005generalized, dou2012estimation} and functional Cox model \citep{qu2016optimal}.
-Truncation on the functional principal components (FPC) is a well developed approach to do regularization \citep{hall2007methodology, dou2012estimation}, which requires the asymptotic behavior of the estimated eigenfunctions in theoretical analysis.
-In order to suppress the estimation bias, the number of principal components used in estimating the regression function should grow with sample size.
-Therefore, convergence rate for a diverging number of the estimated eigenfunctions is a fundamental issue in functional data analysis (FDA).
-It is not only interested in its own theoretical merits but also embraced in most inverse models involving functional covariates.
+However, estimating {the} mean and covariance functions does not account for the infinite dimensionality of functional data.
+Due to the non-invertibility of covariance operators for functional random objects, regularization is required in models that involve {inverse issues} with functional covariates, such as the functional linear model \citep{yao2005aos, hall2007methodology, yuan2010reproducing}, functional generalized linear model \citep{muller2005generalized, dou2012estimation}, and functional Cox model \citep{qu2016optimal}.
+Truncation of the leading functional principal components (FPC) is a well-developed approach to addressing {this} inverse issue \citep{hall2007methodology, dou2012estimation}.
+In order to suppress the model bias, the number of principal components used in truncation should grow slowly with sample size.
+As a result, the convergence rate of the estimated eigenfunctions with diverging indices {becomes} a fundamental issue, which is not only important in its own right {but also crucial for most models and methods involving functional principal components regularization.}